 Summary: What We Like & Don’t Like About Edinburgh

 Overall, we loved and enjoyed our stay in Edinburgh a lot.
-At first, we thought we would get bored by the end of the trip but we felt like we could stay for a couple more days to chill.
+At first, we thought we would get bored by the end of the trip but we ended up feeling we could actually stay for a couple more days just to chill.

 What we like:

 - Laidback & easygoing atmosphere